AkselBalkir/fetch-take-home-linear-regression-app/README.md

 Code for the app is contained in app.py and the code for the model is in the notebook regression_model.ipynb

-to run the streamlit app run the following commands in the directory containing the Dockerfile
+to run the streamlit app run the following commands in the directory containing the Dockerfile then use the url: http://0.0.0.0:8501/ or http://localhost:8501/ depending on your network

 docker build -t [DOCKER_IMAGE_NAME] .